propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/Route 53/Examples/Example_2.md

 Use DNS name for ELB, make sure it works for each EC2 instance after each web-page refresh.

-**Sydney Region**
+**N.Virginia Region**

-Create `SydneyELB` ELB for just created EC2 instance, in the same region and security group.
+Create `VirginiaELB` ELB for just created EC2 instance, in the same region and security group.

 Use DNS name for ELB, make sure it works.